-Cape Town is a favourite tourist destination and every year, the Mother City welcomes millions of visitors to its shores to experience its unique sights, sounds, history and culture.
-Things can get a little crowded at the most well-known attractions over season, but luckily there are a few hidden gems away from the main tourist hot spots where you can experience a little piece of Cape Town, the way the locals do.
+Cape Town is a favourite tourist destination and every year, the Mother City welcomes millions of visitors to its shores.
+Things can get a little busy at the most well-known attractions during peak visiting times, but luckily there are a few hidden gems away from the main tourist hot spots where you can experience a little piece of Cape Town, the way the locals do.

-Just around the corner from trendy Kloof street eateries, is Cape Town’s grand old lady of film, The Labia.
-One of the last independent movie theatres in South Africa, the Labia used to be a ballroom back in the day, before becoming a theatre from 1949.
-Since 1974, it has been playing host to film festivals and art-house films.
-The Labia is proper old school – with traditional ticket stubs, popcorn in a bag and even a bar where you can buy a drink to enjoy while watching a film, adding to the charm of this lovely little theatre.
+Cape Town has a big film industry presence, with many ads and films being shot in the beautiful surrounds.
+It’s also a great destination for watching films.
+Try Cape Town’s grand old lady of film, The Labia.
+It’s one of the last independent movie theatres in South Africa, and there are daily screenings of art-house films, as well as regular film festivals, here.
+It also has traditional ticket stubs, popcorn in a bag and even a bar where you can buy a drink to enjoy while watching a film, adding to the charm of this lovely little theatre.

 When the crowds descend upon the beaches of Clifton and Camps Bay, the locals find shelter at Bakoven’s Beta Beach.
-Tucked away down a little side street, between large boulders, the little patch of sand and clear, cold water is where the locals go to take a dip, read a book, or just bathe in the sun on a hot, clear, summer’s day.
+You’ll find it tucked away down a little side street, between large boulders.
+It offers a small sandy beach and cold water.
+This s where locals go to take a dip, read a book, or just bathe in the sun on a hot, clear, summer’s day.